Shoprenter/sr-styleguide/README.md

 # @shoprenter/sr-styleguide

-A shared component and style library for Shoprenter admin applications.
+This package is a UI component library for the Shoprenter admin interface.

-This package provides a preconfigured Vuetify instance and a set of reusable Vuetify 2 components designed to ensure a consistent look and feel across all remote applications built for the Shoprenter admin interface.
+It provides a pre-configured Vuetify 2 instance and reusable Vuetify-based components designed to ensure a consistent look and feel across the Shoprenter admin interface.

 ## Features

-- Preconfigured Vuetify 2.6.14 setup
+- Pre-configured Vuetify 2.6.14 setup
 - Vue 2 compatible
 - Ready-to-use design components
-- Custom SCSS/CSS design system
+- Custom SCSS/CSS design
 - Easy integration with remote applications
 - Supports full-page apps and embeddable modules